ewei068/pokestar/README.md

 Make sure to claim your daily rewards every day!
 This is a very easy way to get some free resources. **Use `/daily` to claim your daily rewards!** These rewards reset at 00:00 UTC.

 <img src="https://raw.githubusercontent.com/ewei068/pokestar/main/media/images/daily.png" height="250">

+**Voting**

+Use `/vote` to vote and get rewards!
+Every vote gives ₽200 and 2 Pokeballs, and can be done every 12 hours.
+Once voted, press "Claim Rewards" to get your rewards.
+Using all your votes would be a great source of extra Pokeballs and money!

 **Trainer Experience**